Puyallup Indian School: Cushman Indian School

-In 1908, the Office of Indian Affairs attempted to close the school due to low attendance, but Washington State congressman Francis N. Cushman stepped in and argued for the economic benefits of the school.
+In 1908, the Office of Indian Affairs attempted to close the school due to low attendance, but Washington State congressman Francis W. Cushman stepped in and argued for the economic benefits of the school.
 In 1910 the school was renamed in his honor as Cushman Indian School with a focus on vocational and industrial training.
 The students were split between boys and girls.
 The boys' education consisted of gardening, carpentry, machine shop, blacksmithing, steam and electrical engineering, and plumbing.
 The girls' education focused on domestic studies including cooking, cleaning, ironing, sewing, and general housekeeping.
 Students and alumni served with the 91st Infantry Division in France during WWI.
 The war caused a strain on the school.
 Students were pulled from the school to higher paying jobs in lumber and shipyards due to the war effort.
-Inflation was also a problem, since sstaff were leaving for more lucrative jobs.
+Inflation was also a problem, since staff were leaving for more lucrative jobs.
 Employees that did stay on were forced to take on more duties to cover for the vacant positions.